Disentangling the AGN and Star-Formation Contributions to the Radio-X-ray Emission of Radio-Loud Quasars at 1<z<2: Radio to X-ray SED ANALYSIS OF THE 3CRR QUASARS at

-\textbf{--3C 454.0} is a CSS with a de-projected jet of $< 46$ kpc and $<25$\% core contribution at 5 GHz.
+\textbf{3C 454.0} is a CSS with de-projected jets of $< 46$ kpc and $<25$\% core contribution at 5 GHz.
 The radio images show various features, including the core and hot spots \citep{Spencer1991,Ludke1998}.
 The radio emission is best described with a parabola having a cutoff at FIR wavelengths.
 To constrain the radio model we added recent ALMA data to our analysis \citep[see Table \ref{tab:submmdata} and ][]{Barthel2019}.
 We used the non-thermal emission estimated in \cite{Barthel2019} as prior information to constrain the radio model in our fitting procedure.
 Similar to \cite{Barthel2019} we estimate $\sim 82$\% non-thermal emission at 1mm.

-The torus emission is best fitted with a combination of clumps with small opacity, and a homogeneous disk with the maximum acceptable value in the torus library (see Table \ref{tab:sieb_par}).
-This combination at inclination angle of $43^{\circ}$ result in no significant obscuration of the accretion disk emission.
+The torus emission is best fitted with a combination of clumps with small opacity and a homogeneous disk with the maximum acceptable $\rm \tau_{D}$ in the torus library (see Table \ref{tab:sieb_par}).
+This combination at an inclination angle of $43^{\circ}$ results in no significant obscuration of the accretion disk emission.

-The X-ray spectrum fitted by the accretion disk implies contribution from a non-thermal component at X-ray wavelengths.
+The X-ray spectrum fitted by the accretion disk implies contribution from the radio structures at X-ray wavelengths.